amitsrathod1011-spec/amit-portfolio/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/e413a2f8-f4ba-4b13-a315-d593a0997e44) and click on Share -> Publish.
+Simply open [(https://github.com/amitsrathod1011-spec/amit-portfolio.git)] and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!